ydb-platform/ydb-go-sql/README.md

 }
 ```

-That is, data source name must be a welformed URL, with scheme "ydb", host for
+That is, data source name must be a welformed URL, with scheme `ydb`, host for
-YDB endpoint server, and path for database name.
+`YDB` endpoint server, and path for database name.
 Note that token parameter is
 required.

 Data source name parameters:
 token – access token to be used during requests (required).

-As you may notice, initialization via sql.Open() does not provide ability to
+As you may notice, initialization via `sql.Open()` does not provide ability to
 setup tracing configuration.

-Note that unlike ydb package, ydb retrying most ydb errors implicitly.
+Note that unlike `ydb` package, ydb retrying most ydb errors implicitly.
-That is, calling db.QueryContext() or db.ExecContext() will retry operation
+That is, calling `db.QueryContext()` or `db.ExecContext()` will retry operation
 when it receives retriable error from ydb.
 But it is not possible to provide
 same logic for transactions.
-There is a TxDoer struct or DoTx() function (which
+There is a `TxDoer` struct or `DoTx()` function (which
 is just a shortcut) for this purpose:

 ```go